 - Turn the dough out onto a sheet of plastic wrap.
 Wrap the dough, then use the palm of your hand to flatten the dough out into a disc shape and refrigerate the dough for 30 minutes.

 - Turn the dough onto a well-floured surface.
 Roll the dough out until it's 1/4" thick.
 Use your preferred cookie cutters to cut out shapes from the dough.
 Use the round end of a pastry tip (NOT the tip part) to cut out circles from the center of every OTHER cookie.
-So you should have 14 solid cookies and 14 cookies that have cut out centers.

 - Let the cookies cool on the pan for a few minutes before transferring them to a wire cooling rack to cool completely.
 Spread the jam over the flat side of the solid cookies, then place the flat side of the cut-out cookie on top (so rounded/smooth-side of the cookie should be facing up).
 Dust powdered sugar all over (don't worry about the jam being covered in sugar - it will absorb it within a few minutes).